Media

 He is so right.
 The only thing more dangerous than brazen lies told by a destructive leader is overcompensation – somehow convincing oneself that the actions of this person are so terrible that it gives everyone else permission to abandon their own moral principles.

+Let’s use Fox News as an example because we know for a fact they blatantly mislead and manipulated their audience for years.
 The hundreds of thousands of pages of internal emails, texts, and other communications that Fox News was forced to provide during the defamation lawsuit brought against them by Dominion Voting Systems proves this beyond a shadow of a doubt.

 In the years before the 2020 election, then chairman and CEO of Fox News Roger Ailes and its owner Rupert Murdoch had an uncanny read on what Fox’s audience wanted to hear and worked tirelessly to give them what they wanted, irrespective of journalistic integrity.
 But after the election, it became clear there was a high cost to doing business this way.
 In the process of providing its viewers exactly what they wanted to hear for all those years, Fox inadvertently handed all editorial decisions to them, essentially letting the tail wag the dog.